Call for participation

 Submission deadline for case-study articles

-Notifications regarding research papers sent to all authors
+Notifications regarding case studies sent to all authors

 Deadline for all submissions